 Cool slightly, then whizz in a blender or food processor until smooth.

 If the sauce is a bit thick for your liking, stir in a dribble of boiling water.
-Sieve, then funnel into a bottle or jar while still hot.
+Rub through a sieve, pressing down with the back of a spoon to release as much sauce as possible.
+Funnel into a bottle or jar.

 Cool completely before serving.
 Will keep for 3 months in the fridge.

 Have you made this?
 I would love to hear your comments, good or bad.